-Most people ditch their walk-behind mower for a riding mower not just because they are physically unable or down-right unwilling to push it anymore, but because they want to enjoy the experience of mowing again.
+Most people ditch their walk-behind mower for a riding mower not just because they are physically unable or unwilling to push it anymore, but because they want to enjoy the experience of mowing again.

 Rear Engine Riding Mowers

 If you want a relaxing, easy, comfortable mowing experience, then consider a rear engine rider.